werf/werf/docs/_includes/reference/cli/werf_kubectl_create_rolebinding.md

             Otherwise, the annotation will be unchanged.
 This flag is useful when you want to
             perform kubectl apply on this object in the future.
       --serviceaccount=[]
-            Service accounts to bind to the role, in the format <namespace>:<name>
+            Service accounts to bind to the role, in the format <namespace>:<name>.
+The flag can be repeated to add multiple service accounts.
       --show-managed-fields=false
             If true, keep the managedFields when printing objects in JSON or YAML format.
       --template=''
             Template string or path to template file to use when -o=go-template,
             -o=go-template-file.
 The template format is golang templates
             [http://golang.org/pkg/text/template/#pkg-overview].
-      --validate=true
+      --user=[]
+            Usernames to bind to the role.
+The flag can be repeated to add multiple users.
+      --validate='strict'
+            Must be one of: strict (or true), warn, ignore (or false).
-            If true, use a schema to validate the input before sending it
+            		"true" or "strict" will use a schema to validate the input and fail the request if
+            invalid.
+It will perform server side validation if ServerSideFieldValidation is enabled on the api-server, but will fall back to less reliable client-side validation if not.
+            		"warn" will warn about unknown or duplicate fields without blocking the request if
+            server-side field validation is enabled on the API server, and behave as "ignore"
+            otherwise.
+            		"false" or "ignore" will not perform any schema validation, silently dropping any
+            unknown or duplicate fields.
 ```

 {{ header }} Options inherited from parent commands